HMS Calliope NZ Wars memorial

 HMS Calliope, with 26 guns and 220 men under Captain Edward Stanley, left Plymouth, England on 18 August 1845.
 After sailing via Madeira and the Cape of Good Hope, the vessel arrived at Hobart in early December.
 On 18 December, Calliope departed for New Zealand to relieve HMS North Star.
 According to reports, ‘it depended on further orders whether she remained there or proceeded to the East Indies’.

 In the event, Calliope was stationed in New Zealand for 2½ years.
-After its marines saw action in the last battle of the Northern War, the vessel operated mainly between Wellington, Whanganui and Nelson from late February 1846 until October 1847.
+After its marines saw action in the Northern War, the vessel operated mainly between Wellington, Whanganui and Nelson from late February 1846 until October 1847.
 During the Wellington War it transported troops between Wellington and Porirua.
 A ship’s boat commanded by Midshipman Henry McKillop patrolled the Pāuatahanui Arm of Porirua Harbour, exchanging fire with Māori forces.
 Calliope took Te Rauparaha of Ngāti Toa to Auckland as a prisoner after he was captured at Taupō pā (Plimmerton) in July 1846.
-After 10 months in Auckland, Calliope sailed for England on 3 August 1848, carrying ‘invalids’ of the 58th Regiment.
+After ten months in Auckland, Calliope sailed for England on 3 August 1848 carrying ‘invalids’ of the 58th Regiment.

-During Calliope’s time in New Zealand, six crew members died.
 One of the men commemorated here, Royal Marine William Minifie, was killed in the Northern War.
 He was among 12 British soldiers and sailors who died fighting the forces of Kawiti and Hōne Heke at Ruapekapeka – ‘the Bat’s Nest’ – on 11 January 1846.
-Minifie’s body, along with those of the other British soldiers who died that day, was found during an archaeological dig in 2017.
-They are named on a memorial unveiled at Ruapekapeka in 2021.

 The other five men died during Calliope’s operations between Nelson and Whanganui.
-Of them, it appears that only Leading Seaman William Roberts, captain of the Calliopes mizzentop (an area on the deck of a sailing ship), was killed or died of wounds received in action.
-On 6 August 1846, Roberts ‘fell gallantly’ on a steep razorback ridge near the summit of what is now known as Battle Hill above the Horokiri (or Horokiwi) Valley, nearly 40 km north-east of Wellington.
+Of them, it appears that only Leading Seaman William Roberts, Captain of the Mizzen Top, was killed or died of wounds received in action.
+On 6 August 1846, Roberts ‘fell gallantly’ on a steep razorback ridge near the summit of what is now known as Battle Hill in the Horokiri (or Horokiwi) Valley, nearly 40 km north-east of Wellington.
+(See also Battle Hill memorial)

 Roberts was buried near the battlefield with another British casualty, Private Thomas Tuite of the 99th Regiment.
 Their grave, covered with a concrete tombstone, is in a paddock at the foot of Battle Hill.
 The government erected a headstone over the grave in 1927.

-Jones, Elson and May all had funerals in St Paul’s church in Wellington (the first St Paul’s, built in 1843 on the site of what is now Parliament) and were buried in the Church of England section of Bolton Street Cemetery.
+While Roberts lies near the place where he fell, Jones, Elson and May are buried at St Paul’s Church in Molesworth Street, Wellington.
 According to the church’s burials register, Elson was 22 years old when he died, Jones just 15.
-The register records that May died on 13 April 1847, three weeks before the date given on the memorial.
-None of these graves had permanent memorials and their plots are now unknown.
+The register records that May died on 13 April, three weeks before the date on the memorial.

-The Bolton Street Cemetery was within 3.7 acres (1.5 ha) of cemetery land requisitioned by the government for a section of Wellington’s new foothills motorway.
-Between 1968 and 1971, 3700 burials, gravestones and other monuments were relocated for the construction of the motorway.
+By about 1918, the HMS Calliope memorial was ‘huddled out of site within the dusty interior of a mortuary chapel’.
+It stood within 3.7 acres (1.5 ha) of cemetery land requisitioned by the government for a section of Wellington’s new foothills motorway.
+The memorial was one of 3700 burials, gravestones and other monuments relocated for this reason between 1968 and 1971.

 Additional images